jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

    :width: 380px

 The description is hopefully clear.
 You can start background process, which is sleeping for the "Update time".
-If Igor Pro is not busy at the time when woken up, the background process will basically run "refresh" command and if new file is found (after applying all Match RegEx and Data type matching, this new Figure is automatically processed using the settings in Nika.
+If Igor Pro is not busy at the time when woken up, the background process will basically run "refresh" command and if new file is found (after applying all Match RegEx and Data type matching, this new image is automatically processed using the settings in Nika.

 Note, that user interactions may delay this processing, so if user is using Igor, this may not happen.
 However, if user is using sporadically this update may happen at inconvenient time, so make sure if you want to "Play" with the file you stop this background process.

-Note checkboxes: "Display new Figure" or "Convert new Figures", which control, which button is pushed by this tool when new Figure is found.
+Note checkboxes: "Display new image" or "Convert new images", which control, which button is pushed by this tool when new image is found.
 The first pushes "Ave & Display sel. file(s)" while later pushes "Convert sel. files 1 at time".

 Intensity calibration
 ~~~~~~~~~~~~~~~~~~~~~